 Who can use the Rx for Change materials?

 Our goal is to improve both the quantity and the quality of tobacco cessation counseling that occurs in clinical practice.
 Toward this goal, we openly share our materials with others.
-However, all persons receiving any components of the program must register on this web-site, which includes acceptance of our End-User Licensing agreement (EULA) prior to gaining access to the program materials.
+However, all persons receiving any components of the program must register on this web site, which includes acceptance of our End-User Licensing agreement (EULA) prior to gaining access to the program materials.
 Rx for Change is a non-profit program and cannot be used, in any venue, for profit.
 Please refer to the End-User Licensing agreement (EULA) for more information about use of the Rx for Change program materials.
 If you have questions, please contact us at firstname.lastname@example.org.

-Development and dissemination of our materials over the years has been made possible by the National Cancer Institute, the University of California Tobacco-Related Disease Research Program, the Flight Attendants Medical Research Institute, and the Walther Cancer Foundation, Inc. The Smoking Cessation Leadership Center at the University of California San Francisco, through funding from the Robert Wood Johnson Foundation and the American Legacy Foundation, has assisted with development of several of the tailored versions as well as ongoing dissemination of the Rx for Change program.
+Development and dissemination of our materials over the years has been made possible by the National Cancer Institute, the University of California Tobacco-Related Disease Research Program, and the Flight Attendants Medical Research Institute.
+The Smoking Cessation Leadership Center at the University of California San Francisco, through funding from the Robert Wood Johnson Foundation and the Truth Initiative, has assisted with development of several of the tailored versions as well as ongoing dissemination of the Rx for Change program.